-CBI-EA is designed for individuals who are moderate to high need in the area of employment.
-This program uses a cognitivebehavioral approach to teach participants strategies for identifying and managing high risk situations related to obtaining and maintaining employment.
-There is a heavy emphasis on skill building activities to assist with cognitive, social, emotional, and coping skill development for the work environment.
+CBI-EA is designed for PIOC with a moderate to high need in developing behavioral skills to maintain employment.
+The men in our program are tasked to use a cognitive-behavioral approach to learn strategies for identifying and managing high risk situations related to obtaining and maintaining employment.
+These skills developed include the following: time management, problem solving, and managing anger in the work place.
+There is a primary emphasis on skill building activities to assist with cognitive, social, emotional, and coping skill development for the work environment.